cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 #### `Cypress.Cookies.defaults` and `Cypress.Cookies.preserveOnce`

-The `Cypress.Cookies.defaults` and `CypressCookies.preserveOnce` APIs been
+The `Cypress.Cookies.defaults` and `Cypress.Cookies.preserveOnce` APIs been
 removed.
 Use the [`cy.session()`](/api/commands/session) command to preserve cookies (and local and session storage) between tests.